drips-network/docs/docs/for-developers/guides/connecting-a-wallet.md

 title: Connecting a Wallet
 ---

-*Note: this guide builds on code and UI/UX elements from the SDK example apps.
-Therefore as a prerequisite to being able to follow the instructions in this guide yourself, you will need to first clone the Drips SDK repo and build the example apps as described [here][in].
+*Note: this guide builds on code included with the NFT Driver example app from the Drips SDK repository.
+Therefore as a prerequisite to being able to follow the instructions in this guide yourself, you will need to first clone the Drips SDK repo and build the NFT Driver example app as described [here][in].
 Specifically, you must make sure you have run `npm install` once in the `nft-driver-examples` directory, in order to build the example app project.*

 ## Start the NFT Example App